“All are frightened of the rod.

 “The public perception, at least in the West, is that since Buddhism is based on reverence for life, followers of the path don’t eat animals.
 And while it is true that Mahayana schools often recommend a vegetarian diet, the fact is that the majority of Buddhists do eat meat.”Bob Isaacson, “Friends, Not Food.” https://www.lionsroar.com/friends-not-food/ Accessed 6 March 2020.

-My opinion, after a few years of research, is that Buddhists should be vegetarians (actually, I’ll go as far as vegan), but as to whether they have to be or whether the Buddha himself was, well, it depends….
+My opinion, after a few years of research and reflections, is that Buddhists should be vegetarians (actually, I’ll go as far as vegan), but as to whether they have to be or whether the Buddha himself was, well, it depends….

 This may seem like a surprising answer (particularly from a vegan Buddhist), but after reviewing every text I can find that specifically addresses the topic of eating meat, it’s clear that there is not universal agreement between what is recorded in the Pali canon of the Theravada and what is included in the Mahayana canon.